-FCC Document # Year Title Remarks FCC-06-156 2006 First Report & Order & Further NPRM - "Unlicensed Operation in the TV Broadcast Bands" The important first steps towards allowing the introduction of new low power devices in the broadcast television spectrum.
-FCC-08-260 2008 Second report and Order and Memorandum Opinion and Order - "Unlicensed Operation in the TV Broadcast Bands" Adopted rules to allow unlicensed "white space" devices to operate in the broadcast TV bands at locations where that spectrum is not being used by licensed users FCC-10-174 2010 Second Memorandum Opinion & Order - "Unlicensed Operation in the TV Broadcast Bands" "Final Opinion" on Cognitive Radio for Unlicensed Devices in TV White Spaces.
+FCC Document # Year Title Remarks "white spaces" in the TV bands.
+FCC-06-156 2006 First Report & Order & Further NPRM - Unlicensed Operation in the TV Broadcast Bands The important first steps towards allowing the introduction of new low power devices in the broadcast television spectrum.
+FCC-08-260 2008 Second report and Order and Memorandum Opinion and Order - Unlicensed Operation in the TV Broadcast Bands Adopted rules to allow unlicensed "white space" devices to operate in the broadcast TV bands at locations where that spectrum is not being used by licensed users FCC-10-174 2010 Second Memorandum Opinion & Order - Unlicensed Operation in the TV Broadcast Bands "Final Opinion" on Cognitive Radio for Unlicensed Devices in TV White Spaces.